nummacway/gb300/README.md

 2. Put the TF card in your GB300 and boot.
 It will display some progress indicator during boot for a few seconds.
 3. Turn off the GB300 and put the card in your TF reader again.
 4. Put `bios` and `cores` folders from the [7-Zip file](https://github.com/tzubertowski/gb300_multicore/releases/) on your existing TF card (so the `bios` folder overwrites (merges with) the existing folder).
+5. (GB300 v2 only:) Put `bios` folder from the [7-Zip file](https://discord.com/channels/741895796315914271/1195581037003165796/1292171811856842906) on your existing TF card (so the `bios` folder overwrites (merges with) the existing folder).
-5. Restart GB300 Tool to make it notice that you now have multicore.
+6. Restart GB300 Tool to make it notice that you now have multicore.
-6. Select one of the first nine (eight in v1) tabs in GB300 Tool and either click "Add..." or drop your ROMs on the tool.
+7. Select one of the first nine (eight in v1) tabs in GB300 Tool and either click "Add..." or drop your ROMs on the tool.
 It will ask you for the multicore core, but will have recommendations for you.
 If GB300 Tool tells you that you need a BIOS, you need to put it the `bios` folder on your TF card.
 Here's a [list of cores](https://docs.google.com/spreadsheets/d/1BDPqLwRcY2cN7tObuyW7RzLw8oGyY9XGLS1D4jLgz2Q/edit#gid=1430267016).
 Most cores link to libretro's docs with more information on BIOS.

 You only have to do steps 1 to 5 once.